-Increasing use Town pools Increasing Possible need to Monitor usage, prepare of pool facilities sometimes close to demand upgrade or expand medium term plan for capacity in summer over time pool facilities upgrades if appropriate season
+Possible need to upgrade or expand pool facilities Monitor usage, prepare medium term plan for upgrades if appropriate

 4.4 Asset Programs to meet Demand

 The new assets required to meet demand may be acquired, donated or constructed.
 Additional assets are discussed in Section 5.4.